gyaanantia/android_world_agents/README.md

 1. **Screenshot Analysis**: Gemini 2.5 receives the current Android UI screenshot
 2. **Context Understanding**: The model analyzes visible elements, current app, and interface state
 3. **Task Integration**: Combines UI analysis with the specific task goal
+4. **TextGrad Optimization**: If enabled, optimizes the visual analysis using gradient-based techniques for better agent understanding
-4. **Prompt Generation**: Creates a tailored prompt that guides the agent to complete the task
+5. **Prompt Generation**: Creates a tailored prompt that guides the agent to complete the task

 ### Gemini Integration Architecture